platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

         `http://pal-tracker:8080`

     -   Notice the `spec` section.
-        The `selector` section points the the pods that you deployed previously in the exercise.
+        The `selector` section points to the pods that you deployed previously in the exercise.

         Kubernetes will associated any pods with the same name and